Monday 4 – Saturday 9 December, 2006

 Venue: The House

-Released in 1960, and now widely regarded as a masterpiece, the movie Psycho has had a profound influence, not just on cinema, but on the late-20th Century psyche.
+Released in 1960, and now widely regarded as a masterpiece, Psycho has had a profound influence, not just on cinema, but on the late-20th Century psyche.

 Modern obsessions with serial killers, gender ambiguity, graphic violence and the isolation and menace of post-modern spaces likes motels and motorways can all be traced back to this remarkable film.
 It was a bold experiment.
 Its creator, Alfred Hitchcock, was at that time the foremost director in Hollywood, commanding huge budgets and big stars, but he chose to film it in black and white, with a small crew and only one star (and she gets killed halfway through!).